 To reach the top of the quality assurance industry, you need a top website.
 The project scope covered redesigning the website.

 This took ten months for 1 UX researcher and UX designer from UX studio, and a dedicated TRIGO marketing team sharing responsibility for the development.
 Let’s see what happened during all this time! 🙂

 The old website didn’t meet business requirements, which meant it needed a complete redesign.

-The UX researcher held responsibility over finding user needs (mostly usability wise) and aligning the needs with the business goals.
-The UX designer was dealing with design solutions, artboards and developers.
+The UX researcher held responsibility for finding user needs (mostly usability wise) and aligning the needs with the business goals.
+The UX designer was dealing with design solutions, artboards, and developers.

 Here’s how we made that happen.